fleetdm/fleet/docs/Using-Fleet/Supported-host-operating-systems.md

 # Supported host operating systems

-The following operating system versions are supported by the osquery agent:
+The following operating system versions are supported by the osquery agent.

 | OS      | Supported Version(s)                    |
 | :------ | :-------------------------------------  |